-Blockchain can identify the chain of ownership of property, including any liens, deed restrictions, easements and encroachments.
+A digital ledger can identify the chain of ownership of property, including any liens, deed restrictions, easements and encroachments.
 The technology also supports investment into the resulting mortgage note within the secondary market by any combination of private and public investors.

 The value of digitizing title data is that it eliminates the cost of dedicating a large physical space for paper files, along with the staff to maintain those records.
 Digital titles protect against the myriad problems that ensue when title documents are misfiled or lost or the old county courthouse burns down.

 The value of the technology and process go far beyond using digital databases.
 It provides the ability to offer a uniform, instant check on a title document’s data quality that is national in scope.
 This allows a mortgage originator or a lender offering a refinancing program an effective way to accelerate the loan initiation by conducting a low-cost, quick check early in the loan process.

 The initial title search would tell a lender whether the loan could be fast-tracked, processed normally, or placed in a slow track to deal with liens, zoning issues and other deed restrictions.
 This verification process requires only a small investment initially to capture and continually update the information in blockchain.

 Other areas where a digital ledger delivers value in moving title data is with other financial services verticals, namely the secondary market for mortgages and the insurance industry.
 By incorporating feeds of insurance-company policy claims into a hypothetical national title-data chain — such as adding records of claims for fire damage, water damage, earthquake damage, falling trees, landslides and wind damage — the value of a national, robust title-data blockchain repository would begin to soar.